Chat with Student

 top mba careers ebs blog

 Elon Musk – is an innovator and an entrepreneur, the current CEO of Tesla.
 Musk is originally a physics PhD holder, and he has led various business and political positions at international organizations worldwide.
-He was part of Trump’s advisory council and has co-founded and lead artificial intelligence and automaking companies without being a computer scientist or a mechanical engineer.
+He was part of Trump’s advisory council and has co-founded and led artificial intelligence and automating companies without being a computer scientist or a mechanical engineer.

 Jeff Bezos – Founder and Executive Chairman of Amazon is another good example of a successful generalist leader.
 Originally a computer engineer; Bezos has managed to place himself among the world’s top business entrepreneurs.